damienlangg/SimpleMovieCatalog/smoviecat/readme.txt

 How does it work?
 =================

-The directories are scanned for .nfo and .txt files that contain links to imdb info like this: http://www.imdb.com/title/tt0062622/ If no such link is present then the movie title and year is guessed from directory name and searched on imdb for an exact match.
+The directories are scanned for: *.nfo, *.txt, *.url, *.desktop files that contain links to imdb info like this: http://www.imdb.com/title/tt0062622/

+If no such link is present then the movie title and year is guessed from directory name and searched on imdb for an exact match.

 If none of the above methods produce valid info, then the directory is reported in the "Missing Info" group.

-You can then resolve missing info for these directories by either:
+You can then resolve missing info for these directories by using one of these methods:

+ - Find the movie on imdb and then drag&drop the link from your browser location bar to the directory containing the movie.
+   This will create a .url file (.desktop on linux) in the directory.

- - renaming the directory to reflect the "Title (Year)"
+ - To make guessing work better rename the directory to use the format:
+   "Title (Year) [optional additional info]"
+   Guessing will only use Title and Year.
+Year is mandatory and anything following year is ignored.

- - manually adding imdb link to a .nfo or .txt file in the directory
+ - Manually create a .nfo or .txt file in the directory and put the imdb link inside.

+ - Use the interactive mode to search and assign movies to directories

+After the info is added re-run the scan.

- - using the interactive mode to assign movies to directories All imdb queries are cached in imdb_cache directory so running the scan multiple times should be fast.
+All imdb queries are cached in imdb_cache directory so running the scan multiple times is fast.